 - How do you intend to stay motivated over the next year and who are your designated accountability partners to keep you on track?

-- What do you want to learn when it comes to self development, money management and building wealth over the next year?
+- What do you want to learn when it comes to your personal development and managing your money over the next year?

 - Why will this next year be different from last year?
 How do you want to feel about it when you look back?